Rick Manning: Major league career

 After playing five more seasons with the Indians, Manning was traded along with Rick Waits to the Milwaukee Brewers for Gorman Thomas, Jamie Easterly and Ernie Camacho on June 6, 1983.
 As a member of the Brewers, he hit a 10th-inning single on August 26, 1987 as the Brewers defeated the Indians 1-0.
 Brewers fans actually booed Manning for driving in the winning run because Paul Molitor was on deck and looking to extend his 39-game hit streak.
 Manning's walk-off single deprived Molitor of one last chance to reach 40 games as he went 0-for-4 in the contest.

 Career highlights

 On May 15, 1981, Manning caught Ernie Whitt's fly ball, the final out of Len Barker's perfect game, in one of the most memorable images in Cleveland sports history; the Indians defeated the Toronto Blue Jays 3-0.

 Broadcasting career

-Since 1990, he has served as a color commentator for Indians telecasts.
+Since 1990, he has served as a color commentator for Indians/Guardians telecasts.
 Manning has the longest tenure of any television announcer in team history.

-Manning can be seen doing Guardians games on Bally Sports Great Lakes (alongside Matt Underwood).
+Manning can be seen doing Guardians games on Guardians TV (alongside Matt Underwood).
 He resides in Chesterland, Ohio during the season, and Scottsdale, Arizona in the offseason.
 He also occasionally provides color commentary on regional broadcasts for Major League Baseball on FOX, mainly when FOX shows a Guardians game.